fcarvalhopacheco/whots18-data-report/docs/source/4_section.md

 Salinity was calculated using these corrected conductivities, the thermosalinograph temperatures, and ten dbar pressure.
-After applying corrections, the mean difference between the bottle and thermosalinograph salinities was less than 1 mpsu with a standard deviation of 0.004366psu.
-The mean CTD - thermosalinograph difference was 0.007705psu with a standard deviation of 0.015000psu.
+After applying corrections, the mean difference between the bottle and thermosalinograph salinities was less than 1 mpsu with a standard deviation of 0.0044 psu.
+The mean CTD - thermosalinograph difference was 0.0077 psu with a standard deviation of 0.0150 psu.

 #### CTD Temperature Comparisons